Home Treatment For Minor Illness

 These are caused by a virus and almost all disappear in time with no treatment.
 Discomfort from verrucas can be avoided by keeping them soft and 'pared' down with a pumice stone or foot scraper.
-For the few warts or verrucas that cause persistent problems we offer removal by freezing with liquid nitrogen.
-If you feel this may be necessary please make an appointment to discuss this with your doctor.

 If your back pain is due to an obvious cause, such as heavy gardening, and the pain is restricted to the lower back with no other symptoms, this can initially be treated by resting for the first few day or so, taking regular painkillers such as Paracetamol or Ibuprofen.
 After this it is important to start gentle activity to prevent stiffness in the back.
 If your symptoms fail to improve or develop it is important that you make an appointment to see your doctor.